Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 You can provide a description for the payment and select the email field if you want to send the donors a receipt of the payment.

-From here you can select different types of confirmation options.
+From here, you can select different types of confirmation types.
 For example, you can thank users with a simple message, or redirect them to a thank you page or any other URL.

-Once done, click on the Save button and exit the form builder.
+Once done, click on the Save button to store your changes.

 Adding The Stripe Donation Form in WordPress with WPForms